sh1vendra/Sortify/README.md

 * next steps

 **Abhisek**
+* Not sure yet need to talk with the team to choose them

 List the ready features here:
 - CRUD operations on uploaded files, Feature name: CRUD operations, used by student